techidaily/site-games-able/source/_posts/android-application-transition-to-linux-devices.md

 ## 3\.
 Use Android Studio for Seamless Gaming

  While Android Studio is primarily geared towards developers, it can be an excellent option for emulation if you aren’t interested in using Waydroid or an Android x86 virtual machine.
-After[installing Android Studio](https://www.makeuseof.com/install-android-studio-ubuntu/) , you’ll need to create an Android Virtual Device (AVD) using the official[Android](https://developer.android.com/studio/run/emulator#avd) Developer’s guide and then install your chosen APK on the[Android](https://developer.android.com/studio/run/emulator-install-add-files) Emulator.
+After [installing Android Studio](https://www.makeuseof.com/install-android-studio-ubuntu/) , you’ll need to create an Android Virtual Device (AVD) using the official [Android](https://developer.android.com/studio/run/emulator#avd) Developer’s guide and then install your chosen APK on the [Android](https://developer.android.com/studio/run/emulator-install-add-files) Emulator.

 ## 4\.
 Run Android Apps on Linux With Genymotion